drwpow/verdi/README.md

 ## Comparison to Changesets

-Recut mostly differs in a different versioning strategy.
+Verdi mostly differs in a different versioning strategy.
 Where Changesets defends their choices to have “smarter” versioning, it results in [frequent unexpected major bumps](https://github.com/changesets/changesets/issues/1011) that are untenable in large monorepos.
-Skywrite proudly has “dumber” versioning that explicitly follows your commands.
+Verdi applies more guardrails and best practices in exchange for safer publishing.
 No unexpected behavior leads to fewer permanent mistakes.

-The other major difference is Skywrite has automatic publish checks, which will fail if a build does not meet certain criteria.
+The other major difference is Verdi has automatic publish checks, which will fail if a build does not meet certain criteria.
 Fewer mistakes also lead to fewer permanent mistakes.

-Otherwise, Recut shares the philosophy and workflow of Changesets with human-authored changelogs, and shares identical APIs whenever possible.
-It is meant to be a drop-in replacement for Changesets but with easier usage.

 ## Acknowledgments